1. Bayesian Linear Regression Starter#

 In traditional Bayesian inference, we seek to approximate the posterior distribution of model parameters given observed data for each new data instance separately.
 This process can be computationally expensive, especially for complex models or large datasets, because it often involves iterative optimization or sampling methods.
 This step needs to be repeated for each new instance of data.

 Amortized Bayesian inference offers a solution to this problem.
 “Amortization” here refers to spreading out the computational cost over multiple instances.
 Instead of computing a new posterior from scratch for each data instance, amortized inference learns a function.
-This function is parameterized by a neural network, that directly maps observations to an approximation of the posterior distribution.
+This function is parameterized by a neural network that directly maps observations to an approximate posterior.
 This function is trained over the dataset to approximate the posterior for any new data instance efficiently.
-In this example, we will use a simple Gaussian model to illustrate the basic concepts of amortized posterior estimation.
+In this example, we will use a simple regression model to illustrate the basic concepts of amortized posterior estimation.

 import os